galenhuntington/hpre/README.md

          |       = n * fac (n-1)
 ```

 To me this is much more pleasant and natural.
-(NB:  In Clean the
+(In Clean the second
-second `|` is actually omitted, but I don’t follow that.)
+`|` is actually omitted, but I don’t follow that.)

 And the idea fits nicely with existing syntax.
 There is a “pattern
 guards” extension, standard in Haskell2010, which allows multiple